Summercroft Admission Rules 2023-2024

-Determined Admission arrangements for Summercroft Primary – an Academy school - for the school year 2022/23
+Determined Admission Arrangements for Summercroft Primary School– a Single Academy Trust - for the school year 2023/24

 How to make an application

-The school’s published admission number will be 60.
+The school will admit up to its published admission number of 60.

 (Please see explanatory notes and definitions below.)